gwilku/jscan-docs/general/troubleshooting_connection.rst

 JScan doesn't read the VIN
 ==========================

 	1. Wait.
-Wait a few seconds on the main screen before moving on to other app sections.
+As the error advises: **WAIT** a few seconds on the main screen before moving on to other app sections.
+The VIN should appear at the top of the main screen.

+If the above doesn't help:

 	2. Make sure the key is in ON position (not ACC) – i.e. dashboard controls are on.
 	3. Inspect the OBD adapter and socket.
 Do pins fit tight?
 Or are they loose / dirty / rusty / broken?
 	4. Go to JScan settings (cog, top-right corner) > ELM327 identification.
 All entries except ABS are adapter-phone communication.
 ABS is adapter-car.
 Any “false" values will indicate a possible adapter issue.